Going to AWS re:Invent 2024?

 }

-Add IAM Policy
+Add an IAM policy

 After creating the IAM Role, let’s create an IAM Policy to manage the permissions associated with the role.
 As this is a basic application, we will be assigning the following permissions: